Prevent Blocked Drains Now: Know the Common Causes

-Blocked drains are a common problem that can cause a lot of inconvenience and frustration.
+Blocked drains can be a frustrating problem and cause many inconveniences.
 Blocked drains can cause unpleasant odors, slow drainage of water, and even sewage backups.
 Understanding the common causes of blocked drains will help you prevent them in the first place.

 1. Foreign objects